valyala/gorpc/README.md

 for more details.

 By default TCP connections are used as underlying gorpc transport.
-But you can use anything you want as an underlying transport - just provide custom implementations for Client.Dial and Server.Listener.
+But it is possible using arbitrary underlying transport - just provide custom implementations for Client.Dial and Server.Listener.
-RPC client authentication and authorization can be easily implemented via custom underlying transport.
+RPC client authentication and authorization can be easily implemented via custom underlying transport and/or via OnConnect callbacks.
 Currently gorpc provides TCP, TLS and unix socket transport out of the box.